bswkim/anibook/README.md

 # anibook
-Simple JavaScript project for filtering elements
+Simple web dev project for filtering elements
+Used javascript, css, bootstrap, and html